Tighter Bounds for Query Answering with Guarded TGDs: Simplifying GTGDs obeying a side-signature

 Now, the resulting $\Sigma'$ still obeys the side signature.
 Further, the new signature $\sign''$ is such that $|\sign''| \leq 2 |\sign|$, and the process is polynomial in~$|\Sigma|$ and in~$|I_0|$.
 The width of GTGDs of~$\Sigma'$ is at most the width of the GTGDs of~$\Sigma$, except we added full GTGDs (from $\sign'' \setminus \sign$ to $\sidesign$) whose width is~$a'$.
 Thus, the result of this transformation satisfies the conditions of Proposition~\ref{prp:strongobey}, and ensures that each GTGD now has a principal guard.

-Note that, from the way we changed the dependencies, every non-full GTGD is a principal GTGD.
-Indeed, the only GTGDs creating facts of $\sidesign$ after the rewriting are the $R'$-to-$R$ GTGDs that we added, and these are full.
+Note that, from the way we changed the dependencies, every non-full GTGD is a principal GTGD, i.e., has a head atom which uses a principal relation of~$\sign''$.
+Indeed, the only GTGDs with a $\sidesign$ atom in their head after the rewriting are the full GTGDs of the form $R'(\vec x) \rightarrow R(\vec x)$ that we added, and these are full.

-We last notice that, after this transformation, all non-full GTGDs have a principal relation of $\sign''$ in their head.
-Indeed, the only GTGDs with a side signature atom in their head are the full GTGDs of the form $R'(\vec x) \rightarrow R'(\vec x)$, which are full.